 Marble House: A mansion built from 500,000 cubic feet of marble.
 It was a birthday present for William K. Vanderbilt’s wife.
 Not bad!

 Rosecliff: An ornate mansion that was filmed in the 1974 film The Great Gatsby.
+This is another National Historic Landmark that’s worth a visit.

 Whether you’re an architecture lover or simply looking for a rainy day activity, the Newport mansions will not disappoint!
 These homes provide a unique glimpse of how the ultra-rich used to live during the turn of the twentieth century.